This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Steps in a Cerebral Palsy Lawsuit

-Once you file your lawsuit, your lawyer will start investigating the incident to find evidence to prove medical negligence.
+Once you file your lawsuit, your lawyer will investigate the incident to find evidence to prove medical negligence.

 You can help by providing all your medical records, including prenatal care, your baby’s medical care during pregnancy, and childbirth records.